Why Staying Up All Night Became My Family’s Favourite Christmas Tradition

 Every Christmas Eve followed the same pattern: the four of us would spend the day rehashing classic, often embarrassing family memories—like my days as a benchwarmer in a youth basketball league—while watching a Home Alone marathon on TV.
 Unsurprisingly, after a while, it became hard to keep our eyes open.

 In order to stay awake, we resorted to playing holiday music as loudly as possible.
 Nevertheless, my brother, mom and I would often catch one another falling asleep in the living room.
 My dad, meanwhile, would go for a quick snooze as soon as the duck was in the oven at nine o’clock.
 The rest of us were supposed to keep an eye on the bird.

 Half of our feast, including my mom’s embutido, a Filipino-style meatloaf, and fruit salad, had already been made in the afternoon.
 Other dishes, like the peas, carrots and mashed potatoes my brother and I were responsible for, were whipped up closer to midnight.

 We spent the final half-hour before Noche Buena popping in and out of the kitchen, hungry and sleepy, asking one another, “Is it midnight yet?” as if we didn’t know the answer.

 The roast duck, with its crispy skin and rich, succulent meat, was a hit every time.
 And while most Canadians were asleep, we were up until four in the morning eating, laughing and looking forward to the new year.

-Next, read up on more uniquely Canadian holiday traditions.
+Now that you know the meaning of Noche Buena, read up on more uniquely Canadian holiday traditions.